 It’s also important to make sure that your roof is maintained.
 A roof leak can lead to water damage and mold in your home, but if you’re able to stay ahead of the issue with roof maintenance and repair, you can save yourself significant repair bills.
 Similarly, keeping your gutters cleaned and maintained can help keep water flowing away from your home, preventing ice damage to your roof that could occur if that water were to get backed up and freeze.

 Some home maintenance tasks, like mowing the lawn, can be therapeutic, but if you’re pressed for time and have room in your budget, consider hiring some home maintenance professionals to help.

-If you decide to sell your home, start preparing as early on as possible.
-Selling a home during a divorce is an emotionally loaded process, so it’s important to focus on the fact that selling your home is a business transaction.
+If you decide to sell your home, start preparing as early as possible.
+Selling a home during a divorce is an emotionally loaded process, so it’s important to focus on the fact that this is a business transaction.
 Try to set aside any disagreements you may be having with your spouse for the sake of the sale, and let your real estate agent act as the go-between when communicating with your spouse, if needed.

-Because your real estate agent will play an important role in this process, you’ll need to hire an agent that both you and your spouse can trust.
+Because your real estate agent will play an important role in this process, you’ll need to hire someone whom both you and your spouse can trust.
 Your divorce attorney may be able to recommend some top-performing agents in your area.
-If you and your spouse can’t agree on one agent, then make a list of your top picks and ask your attorney to identify any real estate agents that are on both your and your spouse’s picks list.
+If you and your spouse can’t agree on one agent, then make a list of your top picks and ask your attorney to identify any real estate agents that are on both your and your spouse’s pick list.